 A reason for them to reply to an email or call that they did not want

-In the end outbound sales are very much a numbers game.
-You’re effectively doing virtual door to door sales hoping that you’ll find someone that is in need of what you’re selling.
+In the end, outbound sales are very much a numbers game.
+You’re effectively doing virtual door-to-door sales hoping that you’ll find someone who needs what you’re selling.
 It’s rough but if you have a good product that solves a genuine issue, outbound can sometimes be scalable.
 It’s at least a good way to get your brand in front of a lot of people.